2017 Virginia House Of Delegates Focus Candidates

 Hey Code Blue!
 We are ready to win some races here in Virginia!
 But no one wins without a top-notch crew, right?
 So, what do you say, are you ready to join a Blue Crew?

-The races have been narrowed down from Virginia's 100 legislative races, to just twelve, to focus our attention where we can make the most difference.
+The races have been narrowed down from Virginia's 100 legislative races, to just thirteen, to focus our attention where we can make the most difference.
 We are choosing races that are getting a little less attention, where Code Blue specifically can exercise its muscle and effect change.
 Some are just farther from the Beltway (where there's less grassroots support), some are outside the "Hillary 17," and some are outright longshots.
 What they have in common are outstanding, hardworking candidates fighting good fights, in need of our help.

-Without further ado, here are the first seven candidates:
+Without further ado, here are the candidates:

 - Sheila Bynum-Coleman is running in district 62, an odd-shaped piece south of Richmond.
 Sheila is currently on the Virginia Board of Contractors, and has a long history of community organizing and volunteering.
 She ran for this seat in 2015.
 Hillary won 45% of the vote here in 2016, and Obama won 46% in 2012, so this one is a fight, but if there’s ever a year to make gains here, this is it.